 Freshwater cetaceans include some of the world’s most highly adapted and threatened mammals.
 One of them, the Yangtze River dolphin, became extinct early in this century.
-Four of the six currently recognized cetacean species with freshwater populations occur in Asia, and all of these populations are endangered or critically endangered according to the International Union for Conservation of Nature (IUCN) Red List.
-Two other species (with several subspecies) are found in the Amazon and Orinoco River basins of South America.
+Four of the six currently recognized cetacean species with freshwater populations occur in Asia, and the other two species (with several subspecies) are found in the Amazon and Orinoco River basins of South America.
+All of these populations, except the Tucuxi (Sotalia fluviatilis) in South America are endangered or critically endangered according to the International Union for Conservation of Nature (IUCN) Red List.

 Freshwater cetaceans (including five dolphin species and a porpoise) have declined dramatically in numbers and range, especially in Asia.
 The Yangtze River dolphin (Lipotes vexillifer) was finally driven to extinction in the last two decades.
 The threats to freshwater cetaceans are diverse, longstanding, and difficult to assess and manage.
 Bycatch in fishing gear (entanglement or entrapment, usually leading to death) is the most serious and immediate problem for most populations, and gillnets are the greatest currently recognized cause of human-induced mortality.
 Freshwater cetaceans are also vulnerable to habitat modification and degradation (e.g., noise, chemical pollution, dams, lack of stream volume), and they compete with humans for prey.
 Vessel strikes, under-water explosions, the shock from electro-fishing, and entrapment in water management structures, notably irrigation canals, can cause injury or death.
 Some of these factors kill animals outright, and others impair their health or undermine their reproductive capabilities and social behavior.
 Unlike marine cetaceans, many freshwater animals live in environments where the very availability of water can be in doubt.